 As we grew and the size differential began to equalize, I developed and maintained a Herculean strength advantage which I coupled with a Machiavellian game of psychological warfare that would’ve cracked the most hardened of detainees at Guantanamo.
 I was the Alpha of our little pack.

 Then a strange thing happened.
 We grew up.
-I blinked and we had both graduated from college, I had a career and I was dating the beautiful woman who would end up being my wife.
+I blinked and we had both graduated from college, We both had careers, student loans, and our first gray hairs.
 Dean and I were close.
 Much of the tit-for-tat bickering had simply faded away with time and we were left with a friendship.

 One day when I was about twenty-eight Dean tells me that he and a few of his friends had started training Jiu-Jitsu (BJJ) at this gym up in Irvine and that he loved it.
 I shrugged and kind of dismissively acknowledged what he’d said.